 A14.1.5 Conclusion

-The following results are based on studies conducted using densities below and above the typical deployment density numbers provided in section 7 (section 5 of Document 5B/531 Annex 13, Table 5-1) of the Report.
+The following results are based on studies conducted using densities below and above the typical deployment density numbers provided in section 7 of this Report.
 The purpose of this sensitivity analysis was to assess the sensitivity of the interference predictions based on the deployment density assumptions.
 It is also remarked that deployment densities can vary by geographic regions, and it is useful to capture the results of a sensitivity analysis to reduce the need to re-run simulations and instead support extrapolation to different areas of the Earth.

+Note that this limit is based on the nominal average operational emission and adjusted to respect OOB emission levels in the EESS (passive).

 Wildfire observation (operational scenario 6.2)